zaxymelkt/kny/content/Systems - Universal/Combat/Statistics.md

 ## Perception

 Perception (PER) refers to a Demon Slayer's ability to react swiftly and predict accurately, essential skills given the supernatural speed and agility of demons.
 Most demons operate at speeds and in manners that exceed human sensory capabilities, necessitating exceptional predictive abilities to counter their attacks effectively.
-Skilled Demon Slayers, such as [[Hashira]], possess an advanced form of perception called [[Extra Sensory Perception]] (ESP), enabling them to detect the aura of demons.
+Skilled Demon Slayers, such as [[Hashira]], possess an advanced form of perception called [[ESP Index|Extra Sensory Perception]] (ESP), enabling them to detect the aura of demons.
 This heightened awareness allows them to anticipate and respond to demonic threats more efficiently.
-Some Demon Slayers naturally possess some level of ESP in the form of [[Enhanced Senses]].
+Some Demon Slayers naturally possess some level of ESP in the form of [[ESP Index#Enhanced Senses|Enhanced Senses]].

 | Invested  | Vis.
 SPD. | Blur.
 SPD | Invis.
 SPD | Sensory Range                       |
 | --------- | --------- | --------- | ---------- | ----------------------------------- |